 Personal belongings (bags & coats) are not permitted inside the yoga studio, these should be left in the changing area, along with mobile phones & smart watches.
 Yoga is your time away from these devices.

 You can use the lockers provided for valuables & the main entrance will be locked during the class.
-Note that if you use the toilet during classes/workshops then you must put the snip on the door to get back in, we recommend a trip before class starts.

 We would like the studio space to be one which feels safe & friendly for our growing community but also respectful that people may wish to use the space for quiet/meditation before class starts.
 Please be respectful of this and save loud chatting for the reception area.